kadirahq/flow-router/README.md

 Generate a path from a path definition.
 Both `params` and `queryParams` are optional.

-Special characters in `params` and `queryParams` will be urlencoded.
+Special characters in `params` and `queryParams` will be URL encoded.

 ~~~js
 var pathDef = "/blog/:cat/:id";